tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_create_javadoc.md

 4. Select which visibility option you want: Private, Package, Protected, or Public.
 Generally you select **Public**.

-	You API probably has a lot of helper or utility classes used on the backend, but only a select number of classes will actually be used by your developer audience.
+	Your API probably has a lot of helper or utility classes used on the backend, but only a select number of classes will actually be used by your developer audience.
 These classes are made public.
 It's the public classes that your developer audience will use that form the API aspect of the class library.

 5. Make sure the **Use standard doclet** radio button is selected.
 6. Click the **Browse** button and select the output location where you want the Javadoc generated.